-MEET OUR PRESENTER
+MEET OUR MASTER OF CEREMONIES

 Dan is a seasoned broadcaster with 35 years’ of experience under his belt.
 Having worked as a news reporter, editor, and presenter, his broadcasting credentials include Radio Mozambique’s English Service, BBC, Talk Radio 702, SABC and eNCA.
 He has been responsible for corporate communication and corporate social investment at MMI Holdings since 2009.
 Dan’s overall strengths firmly lie in his people skills, integrity, leadership, and management skills.

 Dr Jabu Mabuza – Chairmain, Business Leadership South Africa